spreadshirt/continuation-token/README.md

 # The Approach

-A detailed explanation of the approach and the used algorithm can be found in the blog post "Web API Pagination with Continuation Tokens" (TODO link).
+A detailed explanation of the approach and the used algorithm can be found in the blog post ["Web API Pagination with Continuation Tokens"](https://blog.philipphauer.de/web-api-pagination-continuation-token/).
 Some bullet points about continuation tokens are:

 - It's a keyset pagination approach.
-- The token is a pointer to the certain position in the pagination run.
+- The token is a pointer to a certain position within the list of all elements.
 - The token is passed to the client in the response body.
 The client can pass it back to the server as a query parameter in order to receive the next page.
 - The token has the format `timestamp_offset_checksum`.
 - The benefits: